Proposed flags of Taiwan: Prominent proposals

 In 1994, a campaign called “New Name, New Flag, New Anthem” was launched to rename the Republic of China, replace the flag of the Republic of China and the National Anthem of the Republic of China, all of which were officially used in Taiwan since 1945.
 After a contest in which 187 different flags were entered, the “hearts-in-harmony flag” emerged as the winner.
 The green field was to symbolize the natural beauty of the island and the need to protect the environment; the white in the Canadian pale was to symbolize the purity of the people on the island and the desire to preserve the natural beauty; and the device in the centre was to symbolize four hearts in harmony, representing the four population groups on the island: the indigenous peoples, Hakka, Hoklo, and mainlanders.
 This flag has emerged as the most well-known proposed flag of Taiwan, though it has not gained acceptance with the mainstream Democratic Progressive Party.
 Some Chinese nationalists criticized the design as being reminiscent of the Imperial Seal of Japan where a chrysanthemum is present.
 By extension, the design can be seen as an endorsement of historical Japanese colonial influence on Formosa/Taiwan.

 In September 2013, the 908 Taiwan Republic Campaign held a ceremony in front of the Presidential Office Building in Taipei, raising a flag for Taiwan that had been proposed by the World Taiwanese Congress.
 This flag has a green field and a green map of Taiwan with its associated islands (excluding Kinmen and Matsu) in a Canadian pale.

 Earlier in 2005, the same 908 Campaign had raised instead its own banner at the same place, in front of a crowd of about 500 (mostly Taiwan Solidarity Union supporters) on 8 September 2005 – a date it proclaimed "Taiwan's Independence Day" to mark the anniversary of the signing of the Treaty of San Francisco in 1952 in which Japan relinquished its claim to Taiwan.
 This banner, which had been featured in smaller rallies elsewhere in Taiwan, featured three horizontal stripes in blue, white, and green transitioning in color gradients and a red circle in the middle along with the characters "State of Taiwan" (台灣國).
 The banner was meant to symbolize history of Taiwan: the red circle to represent Japan, the blue to represent the KMT, and green to represent the DPP.
+Some interpretations suggest that the sun symbolizes a common asset of all humanity, allowing for various interpretations while remaining a unifying symbol.
+The blue ocean and green land represent Taiwan’s geographical characteristics, and the overall slogan is: 'Blue Ocean, Green Land, Taiwan Red.'
 It was unique, as other flag proposals avoid the color blue altogether.